pascualgroup/varmodel3/README.md

   3. Modify the parameter values,
   4. Run the script: `julia run.jl`, or directly as a shell script, `./run.jl`.

 * To perform a run with an existing parameters file in JSON format, copy the parameters file into a new experiment directory, and use the script `varmodel3/run.jl` as described in the comment string.
 To see how to generate parameters from JSON, see `examples/json/generate-json.jl`.
+The purpose of this file is to illustrate how to generate JSON from Julia for running experiments.
+This is useful for parameter sweeps, where you will want to create an output directory for each run, with a parameters file in each directory.

 ### Parameter sweeps

 To do a parameter sweep, copy the `examples/sweep` directory, and modify/run as described in the comment string in `generate-sweep.jl`.
+This script loops through parameter combinations, and replicates with different random seeds, and generates files necessary to perform runs on a local machine or on a SLURM cluster.
+It also divides runs into jobs suitable for execution on a single cluster node or local machine.
+The runs are specified as lines in the job's `runs.txt` file, and the job is specified in a `job.sbatch` file, which can be run directly as a shell script or submitted to a SLURM cluster.
+Each job uses the script `varmodel3/runmany.jl` to run a single-node, multi-core queue of runs, with one run running on each core at any time.
+This script also generates a script `submit_jobs.sh`, which submits every job to SLURM at once.
+Runs are divided into at most `N_JOBS_MAX` jobs that make use of at most `N_CORES_PER_JOB_MAX` for the cluster node's local queue.
+This allows you to work within limits set by your cluster administrator.
+If you have no limits, you should set `N_JOBS_MAX` to a very large number, and set `N_CORES_PER_JOB_MAX = 1`, so that the cluster can dynamically balance runs across cluster nodes as the experiment runs.
+To modify configuration settings for SLURM jobs, edit the template string in the `generate_jobs()` function.

 ___
 ## History and overview of changes